Dbz/job-board/hired.md

 # Hired.com

 Nowadays, there are plenty of services to help you get a job.
 Even if they don't get you a job, they can still get you interviews which are the second best thing.
 The idea is that you create a profile, and Hired will auction you off to companies.
-The companies will offer you an exact salary (which you can of course negotiate on), if there is equity in the offer, and if they have employee benefits.
+The companies will offer you an exact salary (which you can and should negotiate), if there is equity in the offer, and any employee benefits.
 Once a company makes you an offer, you can schedule a phone screen and/or interview.

 The actual process involves creating a profile and passing an online coding challenge.